ORNL/HydraGNN/examples/open_molecules_2025/fairchem/README.txt

 The frozen version of the ase-db-backends utilities have been extracted from the original GitLab repository after commit b1e57b2d was merged into the main branch: https://gitlab.com/ase/ase-db-backends/-/commit/b1e57b2d1b5ebdf8adf8e76dc3ca9cab2ced2303

+After having cloned the repo, rename it from 'ase-db-backends' into 'ase_db_backends'